natgo/wt-wiki-scraper/wikitext-transpiled/ground/Centurion%20Mk%203.md

 '''Cons:'''

 * Low top speed.
-* Ammo rack in the front, penetration through the lower glacis will likely ends up destroying or detonating the ammo rack.
+* Ammo rack in the front, penetration through the lower glacis will likely end up destroying or detonating the ammo rack.
 * Top armour covering the engine compartments is not improved from the [[Centurion Mk 1|Mk 1]], still 8 mm which can be penetrated by most aircraft guns.
 * Small internal compartment (only 4 crew members), easy to one shot.
 * APDS shot causes only punctual damage (aim carefully).